billchurch/webssh2_client/README.md

 http://localhost:2222/ssh/host/192.168.1.100?port=2222&header=Production%20Server&headerBackground=red&fontSize=14&bellStyle=none
 ```

-This URL would connect to a SSH server at 192.168.1.100 on port 2222, with a red header displaying "Production Server", using a 14px font size and disabling the audible bell.
+This URL would connect to a SSH server at 192.168.1.100 on port 2222, with a red header displaying "Production Server", using a 14px font size and turning off the audible bell.

 Note: Be cautious about including sensitive information like passwords in URL parameters, especially in production environments.